Walking up Dumgoyne with my dog

 With the odd wrong turn it took about an hour to arrive to the car park opposite the Glengoyne distillery, but once out of the car all we had to do was cross the road and the walk started immediately.
 Ruby was delighted as most dogs are when they visit somewhere new and went on a run of discovery.
 But being a good girl, she never strays too far and always comes when I call her.
 They were sheep roaming as we were walking Dumgoyne hill but Ruby’s good around livestock and they kept out of the way, but if you decide to bring your dog then take a slip lead just in case.
 We met quite a few dogs that had to remain on the lead.

 Dumgoyne is just a short walk and only 427m high, but it’s steep and intense and it’s like climbing stairs for the 50 minutes it took to reach the summit.
-It can be quite disorientating walking up a steep slope, and my wellies weren’t the best footwear to be walking up muddy, slippy slopes, and my amazing Salomon hiking boots would have been much better considering how steep it was.
+It can be quite disorientating walking up a steep slope, and my wellies weren’t the best footwear to be walking up muddy, slippy slopes, and my amazing Salomon boots would have been much better considering how steep it was.

 It wasn’t long before I had to take off my jumper and put it on my rucksack but glad I brought it because the thing about hillwalking is, you get very warm and sweaty on the way up but once you’re at the top and stop moving all that heat goes and the sweat chills you down very fast.
 After 5 minutes I suddenly could feel the chill in the wind and my hands became cold so was glad I had my jumper and gloves in my bag.